Frequently Asked Questions

 How does the Marketplace support Office and SQL Server?

 The Marketplace enables the consumption of data via deep integration in Microsofts Information Worker software.
 Today, via plug-ins developers can port their data to PowerPivot for Excel and Microsoft Excel with just one click.
-In the future, we will support similar functionality for SQL Server and SQL Database and other Microsoft products.
+In the future, we will support similar functionality for SQL Server and Azure SQL Database and other Microsoft products.

 How is the Marketplace connected to Microsoft’s Marketplace?
 How does this relate to Microsoft’s Pinpoint offering?